As an Amazon Associate we earn a small commission from qualifying purchases.

 - Parents instinctively know what is good for their child, and will do what they feel is best for their child, even when there is nobody telling them what the right thing is.

-- You as a parent will know your child best, and while experts can analyze situations, you as a parent will always know what is right for your child.
+- You will know your child best, and while experts can analyze situations, you will always know what is best for your child.

-- Parenting classes might prevent you from the challenge of figuring it all out on your own, and instead making you feel like you are forced to practice a certain method of raising your child, even though you feel it is not right.
+- They might prevent you from the challenge of figuring it all out on your own, and instead making you feel like you are forced to practice a certain method of raising your child, even though you feel it is not right.

 When You Should Take A Parenting Class

-There really is no set time on when you should take a parenting class, but any time before your baby arrives is a good idea.
-There are some early bird parenting classes that you can take in the first or second trimester, and then there are classes that are 4, 6 to 10 week preparation classes which are taken from the seventh or eighth month.
+There really is no set time on when you should take a parenting class, but any time before your due date is a good idea.
+There are some early bird classes that you can take in the first or second trimester, and then there are classes that are 4, 6 to 10 week preparation classes which are taken from the seventh or eighth month.

 Enrolling in a parenting class around the sixth month of your pregnancy is what is recommended, and the earlier you register, the more flexible you can be with the terms of class dates and times, and you never know if your little one will arrive early!